NK8998/app_router/README.md

 ---

-This router is designed to provide a seamless user experience, ensuring data is ready before transitions and reducing unnecessary re-renders.
-More enhancements are on the way!
+This router is designed to provide a seamless user experience, ensuring data is ready before transitions and reducing unnecessary layout shifts.
+Currently there's a bit too many rerenders.
+Working on fixing this😁.